 Also, if as is generally believed, Jerusalem is “the beloved city” mentioned in Revelation 20:9, the final confrontation will occur in the area around Jerusalem, not at Armageddon, which is located a significant distance from Jerusalem.

-Not only do we not regard either of the previously mentioned last two encounters as a conflict or a battle, but also we do not think the account in the 20th chapter of Revelation, or anywhere else in the Bible, provides a basis for believing that the last of these two encounters will be in heaven rather than on the earth.
+Not only do we not regard either of these previously-mentioned last two encounters as a conflict or a battle, but also we do not think the account mentioned in the 20th chapter of Revelation or any other account in the Bible provides a basis for believing that the last of these two encounters will be in heaven rather than on the earth.

 Conclusions

-We believe that, during the consummation of the End Times, there will be two confrontations between the forces of God and the forces of Satan, but we do not think the Bible supports the belief that either of these confrontations will result in a final battle between these two forces.
+During the consummation of the End Times, there will be two confrontations between the forces of God and the forces of Satan, but the Bible does not support the belief that either of these confrontations will result in a final battle between these two forces.
 No battle will be necessary for God alone to vanquish Satan and Satan’s followers.
-Also, there is no compelling reason to believe that either confrontation will take place at a location called Armageddon.
+Furthermore, the Bible provides no convincing reason to believe that either of these two confrontations will take place at a location called Armageddon.